 - Classes should contain no more than 40 students.

-You'll notice that you'll be asked to set a weekly time goal when creating your classes.
+You'll notice that you'll be asked to set a Grading Cycle and Training Expectations when creating your classes.

-- Goals help you establish clear and concise grading guidelines.
+- Cycles and Expectations help you establish clear and concise grading guidelines.

-- Goals let Membean know what you expect from your students, so the engine can determine things like when your students are ready for an assessment.
+- Cycles and Expectations let Membean know what you expect from your students, so the engine can determine things like when your students are ready for an assessment.

-- Goals make using detailed reports and the class fidelity report easy, as you can see at a glance how your students are doing with reaching their time goal on a weekly basis.
+- Cycles and Expectations make using detailed reports and the class fidelity report easy, as you can see at a glance how your students are doing on a regular basis.

-- Setting a goal allows us to send you a weekly goal progress email, which makes grading easy and efficient.
+- Setting Cycles and Expectations allows us to send you a Cycle Report email, which makes grading easy and efficient.

 4. Enrolling Your Students